Blackhand01/StarGram/README.md

-# Hackathon Project
+# StarGram

-Welcome to the **Hackathon Project** repository!
+Welcome to the **StarGram** repository!
 This project was developed as part of an online hackathon to showcase innovative solutions in Generative AI and Machine Learning.
 The repository includes configurations for development, testing, and documentation, ensuring a streamlined workflow for contributors and collaborators.

 ---